patrickleboutillier/jcscpu-hw/demos/jcsbasic/README.md

 * clks = _LD0_

 ### step(clk) => (O)
 "step" implements a STEPPER (page 102).
-The stepper used latch-based memories as the initial value must be initialized to 0.
+The stepper uses latch-based memories as the power-on value must be initialized to 0.
 * clk = _LD[3:0]_
 * O = _LD[15:10]_